Louisli0515/MA259-Multivariable-Calculus-Revision/README.md

 # MA259-Multivariable-Calculus-Revision
-My own notes and revisions about MA259 Multivariable Calculus.
+My own notes about MA251, including example sheets and past papars

+This repository will mainly focus on two parts, support class questions and past papers.
+I will provide the pdf made by myself so there will not be any problems about license.

+##